 An effective technical leader in a large and complex engineering organization.

 - I am the tech lead for the adoption of Ember Octane across the application.
-I developed and implemented the adoption plan, and as one of a handful of primary technical experts on the subject matter at LinkedIn am responsible to support teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.
+Additionally, as one of a handful of primary technical experts on Octane — at LinkedIn or anywhere else — I support many other teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.

 - I led efforts to update the app to the current versions of Ember.js, unblocking adoption of Octane.